IHFD What we measure

 In 2018, the IHFD National Report 2017 marks a departure from the traditional Blue Book Standards (British Orthopaedic Association, 2007).
 As the IHFD has evolved, so too has the way we measure our hip fracture care in Ireland.
 From now on, the standards of care will be called the Irish Hip Fracture Standards (IHFS), as determined by the Irish Hip Fracture Database Governance Committee.

-This timely change will coincide with the introduction of a pilot Best Practice Tariff (BPT) for hip fractures, the focus of which will be eight core measures, six clinical measures, and two data quality and governance measures.
+This timely change also seen the introduction of a Best Practice Tariff (BPT) for hip fractures, the focus of which will be nine core measures, seven clinical measures, and two data quality and governance measures.

 Irish Hip Fracture Standards (IHFS) |